The Laura Ingraham Show: Bioethics

-Ingraham often discussed bioethical issues, opposing abortion on demand, human cloning and embryonic stem-cell research.
+Ingraham often discussed bioethical issues, opposing legal elective abortion care, human cloning and embryonic stem-cell research.
 She was an outspoken opponent of Missouri Constitutional Amendment 2 (2006), a ballot measure legalized human cloning; Ingraham argued that the initiative was deceptive.
 Every January 22, Ingraham promoted the anti-abortion March for Life.

-Raunch culture
+American Values

 Ingraham discussed sex and pornography on her show.
 She criticized people such as Howard Stern, Hugh Hefner, and others who she claimed have pervaded American culture with what she describes as "filth" at the expense of "traditional American values".